-After this period, all Intrastat obligations in the United Kingdom will cease.
+After Brexit, all Intrastat obligations in the United Kingdom will cease.
 The data collection in which Intrastat is used is then replaced by the data collection with Extrastat *.

 Intrastat reporting in the UK and other EU member states around Brexit

-- Before Brexit: All intra-community arrivals and dispatches between the UK and other EU member states up until and including 29 March 2019 will have to be declared in Intrastat for reference period March.
+- Before Brexit: All intra-community arrivals and dispatches between the UK and other EU member states will have to be declared in Intrastat.

-- After Brexit: The imports and exports of goods from/to the UK as from 30 March 2019 and onwards will not be considered intra-community movements, therefore will not be declared in Intrastat declarations.
+- After Brexit: The imports and exports of goods from/to the UK as from January 1, 2021 onwards will not be considered intra-community movements, therefore will not be declared in Intrastat declarations.

 Changes to make to ensure correct Intrastat reporting around Brexit